Course syllabi should include the grading policies and scales for a class.

 When S/U grading is used, "S" means that the student has achieved a level of performance that the instructor regards as satisfactory at the level of the course.
 Conventionally, this means that the student would have earned a "B" or better in a graduate level course (500 and above), or a "C-" or better in an undergraduate course (4xx or lower).
 "U" grades are assigned when the student does not meet this criterion.
 No honor points are generated by the earning of either an "S" or a "U" grade, and such grades are not calculated in a student's grade point average.
 "S" grades count toward the minimum credit hour requirements of a UMSI student's degree program and "U" grades do not.

-At UMSI, “P” and “F” grades are only used for credit-based internships.
+At UMSI, “P” and “F” grades are only used for select undergraduate courses , such as internship and career development courses.

 When P/F grading is used, "P" means that the student has achieved a level of performance that the instructor regards as passing at the level of the course.
 Conventionally, this means that the student would have earned a C- or better in an undergraduate course.
 "F" grades are assigned when the student does not meet this criterion.